maxaeon/EQ-bench/README.md

 Status: *early scaffold* (v0.0.1) - layout may change

+New to these terms?
+See the [Glossary](docs/glossary.md) for quick definitions.

 ## 1  Project Snapshot
 SERA-X is intended to be a collaborative benchmark for evaluating emotional intelligence in AI systems.
 This repository collects design documents and sample datasets as they become available.
 Authorized visitors can log in on the project website and submit new sources or constructs directly through the provided forms.
 These entries are stored in our Supabase tables (`literature` and `constructs`) and mirrored JSON files under `data/`.
 For guidance, see [docs/persisting_constructs.md](docs/persisting_constructs.md) and the [Research Hub Contribution Guide](docs/quick_github_guide.md).